pybind/pybind11/docs/upgrade.rst

 The current scoped GIL implementation doesn't support nested access.
-In pybind11 In 2.10.1, a configuration option ``PYBIND11_SIMPLE_GIL`` was added, defaulting to OFF; the simpler GIL implemntation supports nested access, but does not support dissociation (the ``true`` parameter of ``gil_scope_release``).
+In pybind11 In 2.10.1, a configuration option ``PYBIND11_SIMPLE_GIL`` was added, defaulting to OFF; the simpler GIL implementation supports nested access, but does not support dissociation (the ``true`` parameter of ``gil_scope_release``).
 In pybind11 2.11, we plan to change the default to ON.
 If you need the old behavior, please set ``PYBIND11_SIMPLE_GIL`` to OFF.
 We plan to have an example